We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Now, Shopify is a much better solution for this type of online selling — and in many ways has been designed with it in mind.

-With Shopify, you can connect your store to a very large number of dropshipping apps and source goods from a huge number of suppliers — there’s no big investment involved.
+With Shopify, you can connect your online store to a very large number of dropshipping apps and source goods from a huge number of suppliers (492 in total, at time of writing) — and there’s no big investment involved in doing so.

-Now, given the restrictions on what you can actually sell on Etsy (handmade items, vintage goods and craft supplies), it’s probably not a surprise that it’s not really a great platform for dropshipping with.
+Now, given the restrictions on what you can actually sell on Etsy (handmade items, vintage goods and craft supplies), it’s probably not a surprise that it’s not really a platform that facilitates dropshipping easily.

-It is however possible to use Printful in conjunction with Etsy — this is a dropshipping service of sorts, which manufactures and delivers products to your customers based on images and artwork uploaded by you.
+It is however possible to use Printful and Printify in conjunction with Etsy — these are dropshipping services of sorts that manufacture and deliver products to your customers based on images and artwork uploaded by you.

 The Shopify dropshipping starter kit